r-lib/roxygen2md/README.md

 - `"simple"` only converts elements like `\code{}` and `\emph{}`
 - `"full"` runs all conversions

 This helps isolating mostly automated changes from changes that require review.
+After this `find_rd()` shows remaining Rd format artifacts that were not handled by the conversion.

 See https://github.com/rstudio/rmarkdown/pull/1583 for an example conversion.

 ### Baseline